Please welcome guest writer, John Miller.

 - Scout around for contractors with a good reputation.
 Ask their previous clients for feedback on the work of their contractor, so that you have an idea of whether the contractor fits your requirements.

 - Once you have found a potential list of contractors, ask for a quote from each of them.
 This way, you can compare the costs to be incurred for each contractor.
-Have each of them explain the need of materials that you are not familiar with.
+Have each of them explain the need for materials that you are not familiar with.

 - Decide on the direction of how you want the loft to look like.
 Make sure that the design is appropriate for its function.
 You don’t want to complete your loft conversion only to redo everything because you had a new and brilliant design idea.